cryquack/Milestone1_Group76/Software Design Document.md

 ### 1.2 System capabilities/overview

-System Functionality: What will the system do?
+System Functionality:<br/>
-- This system will provide a wide range dataset of various nutritional content in-depth, supporting dietry, health, medical and research implementations.
+This system will provide a wide range dataset of various nutritional content in-depth, supporting dietry, health, medical and research implementations.
+Some of these are hard to obtain as the food item may come from different places around the world.

 Features and Functionalities:
 - Food search: Users search for foods by name.
 This will provide them with the nutritional information;